 Can bladder cancer be prevented?

-It’s also important to follow good work safety habits if you work with chemicals called aromatic amines.
-They are commonly used by the makers of rubber, leather, printing materials, textiles, and paint products.
+It’s important to follow good safety habits if you work with chemicals that might increase bladder cancer risk.
+These chemicals are commonly used by the makers of rubber, leather, printing materials, textiles, and paint products.
 They are also found in many hair dyes, so it is important for hairdressers and barbers who are often exposed to these products to use them safely.
 Most studies have not found that personal use of hair dyes increases bladder cancer risk.
-To learn more, see our document, Hair Dyes.
+To learn more, see our document Hair Dyes.

-Some studies have found that drinking plenty of fluids (mainly water) may lower the risk of bladder cancer.
+Some studies have found that drinking plenty of fluids (mainly water) might lower the risk of bladder cancer.